 9) Application Fee

-Your application fee with finalize your application.
+Your non-refundable application fee will finalize your application.
 Early Decision fee is $25.
 Regular Decision fee is $40.
 Late Decision fee is $60.

 Student Visa and Form I-20

-To receive Form I-20 from Gutenberg College, you must meet our requirements for admission and provide evidence of sufficient financial resources to study and live in Eugene, Oregon, for one academic year.
+To receive Form I-20 from Gutenberg College, an applicant must meet our requirements for admission and provide evidence of sufficient financial resources to study and live in Eugene, Oregon, for one academic year.

 Financial documentation may include a personal bank statement from the student and/or family who may be supporting the student financially, scholarship, government educational loan, or an Affidavit of Support.

 An Affidavit of Support is signed by an individual, usually a relative, who is committed to accepting financial responsibility for the international student’s study abroad.
 The person who signs the Affidavit of Support then becomes the student’s financial sponsor.
 An Affidavit of Support is legally enforceable.
 The sponsor’s responsibility lasts until the student either completes the degree or submits new evidence of financial support other than the sponsor.
 An Affidavit of Support must include the name and birthdate of the student, dates of study at Gutenberg College, and a statement agreeing to fund the student’s tuition, fees, and living expenses for one academic year.
 The Affidavit of Support must be signed and dated by the sponsor, and a bank statement or evidence of financial solvency must be included with the signed Affidavit of Support.

 Scholarships for International Students can be found here: https://www.internationalscholarships.com/